Ray, et al. v. NCAA, 1:23-cv-00425 (E.D. Cal.)

 | Related Practices: | Related Practices: Antitrust |

 Representation of a certified class of Division I college coaches whose wages were illegally fixed at $0 in Ray et al. v.
 NCAA.
-The case has reached a settlement of $303 million, which has been granted preliminary approval.
-If granted final approval, the agreement will compensate approximately 7,718 college coaches who worked hard and provided valuable services to their teams without any pay or benefits.
+The case resulted in a settlement of $303 million.
+The agreement compensates approximately 7,718 college coaches who worked hard and provided valuable services to their teams without any pay or benefits.

 Case Updates